Central extensions and conformal derivations of a class of Lie conformal algebras: Preliminaries

-Moreover, if a Gel'fand-Dorfman bialgebra is a Novikov algebra with the trivial Lie algebra structure (or a Lie algebra with the trivial Novikov algebra structure), for convenience, we usually say the quadratic Lie conformal algebra corresponds to the Novikov algebra (or to the Lie algebra).
-Obviously, if $R$ is a quadratic Lie conformal algebra corresponding to a Lie algebra $\mathfrak{g}$, $R$ is just the current Lie conformal algebra $\text{Cur}\mathfrak{g}$.
+Moreover, if a Gel'fand-Dorfman bialgebra is a Novikov algebra with the trivial Lie algebra structure, for convenience, then we usually say the quadratic Lie conformal algebra corresponds to the Novikov algebra.